Want to know the secret to planning summer without the overwhelm? I’ve learned it’s equal parts what you do, and what you don’t do.

-As summer snuck up on me yet again this year (I think it was the record rainfall we had this spring – it just didn’t feel like summer was ever going to arrive), I began to think about all the things I wanted to enjoy with the kids during this season and what things would top our “warm weather bucket lists” .
+As summer snuck up on me yet again this year, I began to think about all the things I wanted to enjoy with the kids during this season and what things would top our “warm weather bucket lists” .

-At the same time, I wanted to think about a “summer schedule” of sorts – what our days would look like and how we would manage the family budget during the most expensive time of the year – at least for us!
+At the same time, I wanted to think about a “summer schedule” of sorts – what our days would look like and how we would manage the family budget during what is usually the most expensive time of the year for us.

 Instead of jam-packed calendars and commitments, I am looking at this summer as an opportunity to make new memories as a family, day by day, moment by (simple) moment.

-Instead, we are going to enjoy our yearly 2-day stay at a nearby tourist destination and another 2-day stay at the lake later in the summer (also within a few hours of our home).
+Instead, we are going to enjoy our yearly 2-day stay at a nearby tourist destination and other “day trips” we can take in a few hours or less.

 I already admitted previously that I like to be organized.
-(And I blame this course– it’s a really helpful tool!)
+(And I blame this course in part – it’s a really helpful tool!)

 Who doesn’t really like a tidy house?
 But, I have to be realistic.
 Six people live in my house.
-I have a job.
-I also work at home.
+I work at home.
 I’m busy and we’re messy!

 So I’m choosing to overlook some of it this summer.